openmobilityfoundation/mobility-data-specification/README.md

 <a href="/jurisdiction/"><img src="https://i.imgur.com/tCRCfxT.png" width="80" align="left" alt="MDS Jurisdiction Icon" border="0"></a>

 The [`jurisdiction`][jurisdiction] API endpoints are intended to be implemented by regulatory agencies that have a need to coordinate with each other.
 The jurisdiction endpoints allow cities to communicate boundaries between one another and to mobility providers.
-It was first released in February 2021.
+It was first released in March 2021.

 ---

 <a href="/metrics/"><img src="https://i.imgur.com/ouijHLj.png" width="80" align="left" alt="MDS Metrics Icon" border="0"></a>

 The [`metrics`](/metrics) API endpoints are intended to be implemented by regulatory agencies or their appointed third-party representatives to have a standard way to consistently describe available metrics, and create an extensible interface for querying MDS metrics.
-It was first released in February 2021.
+It was first released in March 2021.

 ---